 Goal of the Program

-The mission of the Volunteer Program: to invite people to partner with the monks in a collaborative effort by assisting the Abbey with specific services or tasks.
+The mission of the Volunteer Program: to invite people to partner with the monks in collaborative effort by assisting the Abbey with specific services or tasks.
 By complementing each other’s gifts, it is hoped to provide a service experience that is mutually enriching and beneficial to volunteers and monks alike, and build a sense of shared community.

 Effective Date: To be Announced (all forms submissions are not currently processed - thanks for your patience!)